wangch-g/KPDepth-VO/README.md

 ## Introduction
-This is the implementation of our ICRA'2024 paper "Self-Supervised Learning of Monocular Visual Odometry and Depth with Uncertainty-Aware Scale Consistency".
+This is the implementation of our ICRA 2024 paper "Self-Supervised Learning of Monocular Visual Odometry and Depth with Uncertainty-Aware Scale Consistency" and the extended version of TCSVT 2025 paper "KPDepth-VO: Self-Supervised Learning of Scale-Consistent Visual Odometry and Depth with Keypoint Features from Monocular Video".

 ## Demo